Skip to content

 Ultimate Ban Bot:

-Ulitmate Ban Bot (UBB) is an old bot that was made by us.
-It is now open source and avaliable for anyone to use.
-It is only avaliable via the monorepo and is therefore license under this website's license (GPL 3.0).
+Ultimate Ban Bot (UBB) is an old bot that was made by us.
+It is now open source and available for anyone to use.
+It is only available via the monorepo and is therefore license under this website's license (GPL 3.0).

 1. Download the ubb.py file from the Community Archive Folder.